banner

 all we could do was

-watch it reach bottom.
+watch our ship reach bottom.

-today dockside,
+today, dockside,

 interesting. those shiny buttons